ijlee2/ember-container-query/CONTRIBUTING.md

     yarn test
     ```

-1. A couple of caveats. `yarn test --server` may not run properly (i.e. opening 9 browsers and shutting them down).
-If you do want to check something in browser, you can run one script at a time:
+1. A couple of caveats. `yarn test --server` may result in failed tests due to inexact test window size.
+Using `--filter` may also result in failed tests.

-    ```bash
-    yarn test:ember:w3-h3 --server
-    ```

-    Using `--filter` will result in failed tests.
 I use the filters for responsive testing so please don't overwrite them with your own.

 1. When you write code, you don't need to check addon compatibility.
 I suggest leaving this to CI.
 For every PR, the CI will lint files and dependencies, run tests, and check compatible versions—all in parallel! 💯